Postpartum psychosis: Signs and symptoms

 Depression, as well as other mood symptoms like mania and irritability, is a relatively common feature of postpartum psychosis.

-Diagnostic criteria per the DSM-V require the presence of at least one psychotic symptom, defined as delusions, hallucinations, bizarre or incoherent speech (disorganized speech), or abnormal movements (psychomotor behavior) such as catatonia.
+Diagnostic criteria per the DSM-5 requires the presence of at least one psychotic symptom, defined as delusions, hallucinations, bizarre or incoherent speech (disorganized speech), or abnormal movements (psychomotor behavior) such as catatonia.
 Delusions, particularly about the infant, are the most commonly reported psychotic symptom associated with PPP.

 Paranoid delusions are a frequently noted theme in cases of PPP, but a small review noted infrequent cases of delusional misidentification syndromes, such as Capgras syndrome (the belief that someone or something familiar has been replaced with an impostor), Fregoli syndrome (the belief that a stranger is actually a known person in disguise), and others.
-The latter types of delusions may have a significant negative impact on the bond between a mother and child, raising concerns for the safety of both (see Prognosis and Outcomes).
+The latter types of delusions may have a significant negative impact on the bond between a parent and child, raising concerns for the safety of both.
+In addition, evidence suggests that emotion-recognition difficulties in those at risk for PPP may further impair parent-infant interaction quality and engagement.